yougotthisconf/yougotthis.io/content/collections/fall-2021/index.md

 ---
-title: "Seasons: Fall 2021"
+title: "You Got This Through The Seasons: Fall 2021"
 description: "Content from our You Got This Through The Seasons: Fall 2021 event."
 date: 2021-10-14
-cover: ./cover.png
+cover: cover.png
-icon: ./icon.png
+icon: icon.png
 items:
     - videos/fall-2021/early-career-negotiation
     - videos/fall-2021/saying-no